nih-niddk-mbs/StochasticGene.jl/docs/src/examples/rna_histogram.md

 Paths are resolved the same way as `fit`: if needed, a relative `datapath` is looked up under `root/data`.

+Choose the histogram support policy explicitly when comparing analyses:

+- `rna_truncation=:legacy` (default) reproduces v0.7.8 by retaining 99% of
+  counts, capped at 1000 bins.
+- `rna_truncation=:none` retains the complete histogram.

+The setting applies to direct RNA fits, RNA legs of combined data, and `makeswarm_genes` scripts.

 ## Single-Gene Fit

 ```julia